-I feel like with pole beans there is a more continues supply of beans from one plant and a much higher yield.
-They can keep producing a huge amount of beans over the whole season.
-You also don’t need to bend to pick your harvest but you do need to build a trellis.
+I feel like with pole beans there is a more continuous supply of beans from one plant and a much higher yield.
+They can keep producing a huge amount of beans over the whole season and you don’t need to bend to pick your harvest but you do need to build a trellis.
 They can climb to 10 feet tall easily but I usually keep my trellis no taller than 7 feet.

 Choosing Bean Variety for Your Garden…